zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ### Regression Testing as a First-Class Feature

 Entropy is inevitable.
 Whether you consider detections as code or configurations, this does not matter.
-Every change has the risk to break the system in time.
+Every change has the risk of breaking the system in time.
 But every test case written in this model becomes part of a living regression suite.
 When rules are updated or new ones added, all tests are re-executed.
 This ensures:

 - Existing logic isn't broken silently,
 - Rule changes are safe and predictable,